 - Negotiate accordingly.
 Expect to lower the price to allow the buyer to account for the cost of fixing the foundation if you don’t do the work.

-If you’re selling a house with foundation issues, a top agent can give you firm footing in each step of the way.
-Find the most effective, experienced agents in your area today with HomeLight’s Agent Match.
+If you’re selling a house with foundation issues, a top agent can give you firm footing each step of the way.
+HomeLight can help you find the most effective, experienced agents in your area today.

 Header Image Source: (glenda / Shutterstock)